CarsonCummins11/URSocialMedia/README.md

-These are my edits to this project that I made under contract with the university of rochester psychology department.
+These are my edits to this project that I made under contract with the university of rochester psychology department. -- Carson

 Social Media Ostracism